New Smyrna Beach Shark Attacks (2025 Report)

 How to Protect Yourself From a Shark Attack in New Smyrna Beach

-Always swim in groups: sharks are more likely to go after humans when they’re alone
+Always swim in groups.
+Basic, I know, but the truth is that sharks are more likely to bite or attack if humans when they’re alone

-Avoid swimming during dawn or dusk: this is when sharks are most active and you’re not able to see them coming very well
+Avoid swimming during dawn or dusk.
+This is when sharks are most active.

-Steer clear of fishing areas: fisherman's bait can attract sharks
+Steer clear of fishing areas.
+Fisherman's bait (such as bloody fish) can attract sharks

-Avoid anything bright: from neon swim trunks to shiny jewelry, anything vibrant can catch a shark’s attention easier
+Avoid anything bright.
+From bright neon swim trunks to shiny jewelry like bracelets, anything vibrant can catch a shark’s attention easier

-Be mindful of your surroundings: signs such as schools of fish or diving birds can be a signal that a shark is close by
+Be mindful of your surroundings.
+Schools of fish or diving birds can be a signal that a shark is close by

 Shark Attacks in New Smyrna Beach